Chaparral, Calgary

 Chaparral is a residential neighbourhood in the southeast quadrant of Calgary, Alberta.
 It is located at the southern edge of the city, south of the Stoney Trail.
 To the east it is bordered by the Bow River Valley, to the south by 194 Avenue SE, and to the west by Macleod Trail.
 It has three sub sections that are not officially recognized, Lake Chaparral, Chaparral Valley, and Chaparral Ridge.

 Chaparral was established in 1995, and named for the mediterranean climate biome.
-The centerpiece of the neighbourhood is a 32 acre artificial lake and a 21 acre park with two waterfalls.
+The centrepiece of the neighbourhood is a 32 acre artificial lake and a 21 acre park with two waterfalls.
 It is represented in the Calgary City Council by the Ward 14 councillor, who is currently Peter Demong.